Back to Blogs

 • Current issues in general practice: Taking note of the problems encountered daily in practice and keeping track of Patient Unmet Needs and Doctor’s Educational Needs (PNUs and DENs) is an important part of revision for the clinical component of the exam.
 Candidates should also aim to stay up to date on the “hot topics” of general practice as these are often examined in the AKT.
 Reading journals such as the British Journal of Medical Practice is a good way to keep up with these topics.

-Exam Countdown Lite: As the name explains, this app allows you to keep track of all upcoming exam dates.
+Exam Countdown Lite, as the name explains, this app allows you to keep track of all upcoming exam dates.

-Forest: Forest is a productivity management app that stops you from going on your phone whilst helping you contribute to saving the planet.
+Forest is a productivity management app that stops you from going on your phone whilst helping you contribute to saving the planet.
 By activating Forest on your phone, you plant a tree, and your tree will grow if you stay on the app, when the tree is fully grown, someone from Forest will plant your tree in real life!

-Notion: Notion is a versatile productivity tool that helps you organise your life and work in one place.
+Notion is a versatile productivity tool that helps you organise your life and work in one place.
 It's similar to a digital notebook where you can create pages, databases, and to-do lists to keep track of everything important to you.
 Notion allows you to customise your workspace to fit your needs, whether you're managing projects, taking notes, or planning your revision schedule.
 It's designed to be flexible and adaptable, so you can use it in whichever way works best for you.

-Reclaim.AI: Reclaim.AI is a time management app that is paired with your Google Calendar, removing the headache of allocating your timeslots yourself.
+Reclaim.AI is a time management app that is paired with your Google Calendar, removing the headache of allocating your timeslots yourself.
 This time-blocking app will add everything to your schedule, whilst taking into consideration the tasks you already have in your calendar.
 For example, if you realise you haven’t factored in an exam that’s coming up in four weeks.
 You can give reclaim a due date and a time allocation of how many hours you need per week to get this task done… and voila!
 Reclaim will integrate your new task into your schedule without disrupting your previous arrangements.

 Do's and Don’ts for MRCGP AKT Revision